Download our fishing map by clicking here, and scroll down for 8 recommendations for late fall fishing!

 Late fall right through to ice-up presents some of the greatest muskie and smallmouth bass fishing of the year in the Kawarthas Northumberland region of Ontario.
 Your opportunity to truly catch a legend awaits right here.
 Come see for yourself!

-Fall fishing in the Kawarthas Northumberland region is one of my favorite times of the season.
+Fall in the Kawarthas Northumberland region is one of my favorite times to fish.
 Not only is the fishing spectacular, but the sheer beauty and fall colors have made their appearance in full.
 The leaves have turned and begun to fall.
 The nights are cooler, the air is crisp and the fish are feeding up in preparation for winter.

 Dalrymple, Rice Lake.
 Stony Lake

 A White Jerkbait is a great minnow imitator.
 Remember to allow for long pauses between jerks to trigger strikes.
 Don’t be afraid to experiment with your cadence though!
 The fish’s reaction will dictate the amount of time between twitches.

 A walk the dog style topwater bait in shallow water first thing in the morning can be a great way to trigger big fish to strike.
 The same rule applies during this time of the year.
 Slow and steady wins the race.